laravel/docs/upgrade.md

 #### Estimated Upgrade Time: One Hour

 > {note} We attempt to document every possible breaking change.
 Since some of these breaking changes are in obscure parts of the framework only a portion of these changes may actually affect your application.

+### PHP 7.2 Required

+**Likelihood Of Impact: Medium**

+PHP 7.1 will no longer be actively maintained as of December 2019.
+Therefore, Laravel 6.0 requires PHP 7.2 or greater.

 <a name="updating-dependencies"></a>
 ### Updating Dependencies